Flag of Devon: Proposed flags

+Usage

-Since its launch in 2003, the Devon Flag has gained popularity, and in October 2006 it gained "official" recognition when Devon County Council raised the flag outside County Hall.
+After its inception, the Devon flag rapidly gained popularity and saw widespread adoption by both private individuals and local organisations.
+It eventually gained official recognition in October 2006 when Devon County Council raised the flag outside County Hall.

-In April 2004, a resident of Ottery St Mary in East Devon was threatened with legal action for flying the Devon flag in his back garden, as he required planning permission to fly non-national flags.
-Since then the Minister for Housing, Keith Hill, has said local authorities can officially "turn a blind eye" to the practice of flying the county flag from poles.
+In April 2004, a resident of Ottery St Mary in East Devon was threatened with legal action for flying the Devon flag in his back garden, as planning permission was required to fly non-national flags.
+Subsequently the then Minister for Housing, Keith Hill, said local authorities can officially "turn a blind eye" to the practice of flying the county flag from poles.
+Devon County Council announced its intention to defy the government's flag-flying rules, continuing to fly the flag from council buildings.
+The Department for Communities and Local Government repealed this restriction in 2007, and issued new guidance to allow for the flying of the flag without penalty.

-Devon Ensign

-First flown in 2003, the Devon Regatta Ensign (designed by Kevin Pyne) adds a Union flag into the Canton of the Devon Flag.
-This flag is described as for use at regatta, high days and holidays, weddings, and burials at sea.

-Flying the Devon Flag
+Suggested flag flying dates

 The Devon Flag Group have suggested the following dates as days when it is appropriate for the Devon flag to be flown.
 Most of them are either the days of local events or the feast days of Devon's saints.
 It is also flown outside of these days, especially in rural towns.